Getachew-Muhabaw-Mesfin/FootballClub-with-JavaFx/README.md

 # Football Managemenet in Java FX

-The project consit of managing palyer's information, coach information team statistc, team statstica and authentication also using Java, JavaFx and MySQL as databasle
+The project consist of managing palyer's information, coach information team statistc, team statstica and authentication also using Java, JavaFx and MySQL as databasle

 ## Screenshots